 Bahia (Hymenothrix dissecta)

 One of the many Colorado Trail wildflowers is the Bahia.
 This gorgeous daisy-like wildflower is found in the Southwestern United States and Mexico.
 Its vibrant yellow petals radiate from a golden center.
 The Bahia flower thrives in dry, sandy soil with full sun.
-Blooming typically occurs from late spring to early fall, with peak season occurring mid-summer.
+Blooming typically occurs mid-summer (July) through October, with peak season being late summer.
+Its leaves are dissected and many fine hairs cover much of this plant.
 These hardy flowers attract pollinators so be careful not to get stung!

 Dark-haired Four O'Clock (Mirabilis melonotricha)